Sean-w94/atmos/article/article.md

 # Viewing the Source

-Atmos can be found on github [here](https://github.com/costacruise/atmos/tree/v1).
-The code is intended both as a reference for this article and as a potential starting point for anyone wanting to build a scalable (both in project scope and deployment) realtime application using some of the latest tools and techniques available.
+Atmos can be found on GitHub [here](https://github.com/costacruise/atmos/tree/v1).
+The code is intended both as a reference for this article and as a potential starting point for anyone wanting to build a scalable (both in project scope and deployment) real-time application using some of the latest tools and techniques available.

 # Setting up